ENCCS/julia-for-hpc/content/interfacing.rst

    >>> jl.func_prod(2,3)
    6

-It should be noted that if you want to run the function in broadcasted mode, i.e. apply the function for each element of a given array.
+It should be noted that if you want to run the function in broadcasted mode, i.e., apply the function for each element of a given array.
 In Julia, you could use the dot notation, e.g., func_prod.([2,3],[4,5]).
 But herein you will get an error as this is not a valid Python syntax.
-In cases like this, when you can’t simply calling a Julia function using Python syntax, you can still rely to the same Julia `eval()` function you used to define the Python function to call it
+In cases like this, when you can’t simply calling a Julia function using Python syntax, you can still rely to the same Julia ``eval()`` function you used to define the Python function to call it:

 .. code-block:: python

    >>> jl.eval("func_prod.([2,3],[4,5])")
    array([ 8, 15], dtype=int64)

-Finally, you can also access any module available in Julia with `from julia import ModuleName`, and in particular you can set and access global Julia variables using the Main module.
+Finally, you can also access any module available in Julia with `from julia import ModuleName`, and in particular you can set and access global Julia variables using the `Main` module.